 Risk 10 Ownership Potential Risk Risk Title - Workforce F Potential Effect Risk Score k Theme - Resources rrent Mitigations Accountable - ELT Responsible - CLT Risk Owner - Assistant Director - People 1.
 There is a risk that workforce planning arrangements may not be consistent across Council Services and the recent Best Value Assurance report identified the requirement for the Council to make improvements in relation to workforce planning.
 2. A corporate workforce plan is in place which runs to 2022 along with a workforce planning toolkit, released in 2019, to assist services and teams to develop their own workforce plans.
 However, the guidance and toolkits are not embedded or consistently deployed throughout the Council, and plans do not extend beyond 2022.
 3. There is also no identified link between workforce planning and the Council's priorities.
 4. There is a risk that workforce recruitment and retention issues are creating pressure on Service delivery in key areas.
 No recognised corporate WFP methodology No identified executive owner/sponsor Limited data maturity (lack of consistent workforce data provision and collation) Workforce planning is not specified/referenced within the service planning process Services may not be delivered effectively or in line with statutory requirements or agreed standards.
 Additional unbudgeted spend may be incurred.
 3 x 3 = 9 1.A corporate which runs to workforce pla 2019, to assistevelop their 2.
 A Corporate established (workforce plathe Council's e workforce plan is in place 2022 along with a anning toolkit, released in st services and teams to own workforce plans.
 The Working Group has been June 2022) to develop a an for 2022-25 that links to strategic priorities and areas in relation to Best Proposed Mi tigations (with dates) Status Progress Bar Value.
-(Decer .
-Develop a workforce plan for 2022-25 that links to the Council's strategic priorities and improvement areas in relation to Best //alue.
-(December 2022) 2.
-The Corporate Leadership team will ensure consistent use of an agreed workforce planning template across services.
-(December 20 igreed worklorde planning t empiate across servi ces.
+(Decer , New Son (December 20 rate Leadership team will ensure consistent use of an a 022) igreed worklorde planning t empiate across servi ces.
 New